makers-for-life/makair-firmware/README.md

 A bleeding edge firmware version is available on the [dev](https://github.com/makers-for-life/makair-firmware/tree/dev) branch, which contains our latest improvements, ventilation modes and safety fixes.

-**⚠️ Note that the `master` branch contains a legacy firmware version, that will not work with the latest version of [makair-control-ui](https://github.com/makers-for-life/makair-firmware/tree/dev), please use the `dev` branch instead.**
+**⚠️ Note that the `master` branch may not contain the latest firmware version.
+It might not work with the latest version of [makair-control-ui](https://github.com/makers-for-life/makair-firmware/tree/dev).
+In this case, please use the `dev` branch instead.**

 ## Releases